Developer

 Key benefits:

-• Reduce version fragmentation: All customers get the latest code sooner, eliminating the need to maintain multiple versions
+• Reduce version fragmentation: Keep more installations on the latest code version and reduce the need to maintain multiple major versions

-• Ship faster: Deploy bug fixes, performance improvements, and new features continuously without waiting for approvals
+• Ship faster: Deploy bug fixes, security fixes, performance improvements, and permission-independent features without waiting for approvals

 How it works